-- The program will determine the acceptance of internal transfer credit. - To qualify for acceptance, such credits must: - o Be graduate-level credits. - o Be closely related to the course of study as judged by the program. - o Be of a grade of B (or equivalent) or better. - o Not have been applied to any other earned degree. - Number of internal transfer credits: - No more than 18 credits may be transferred from a M.A.
-Graduate Certificate to the MA Program and no more than 18 credits may be transferred from a combination of internal credits from a Graduate Certificate and external transfer credits. - No more than 12 credits may be transferred from the Health Education Certificate to the MA Program and no more than 12 credits may be transferred from a combination of internal credits from the Health Education Certificate and external credits. - No more than 12 credits may be transferred from the Leadership in Public Service Certificate to the MA Program. - No more than 12 credits may be transferred from the Cannabis Studies Certificate to the MA Program and no more than 12 credits may be transferred from a combination of internal credits from the Cannabis Studies Certificate and external credits... - o In all other cases, no more than 6 credits may be transferred from an internal UI&U program to the MA Program and no more than 12 internal credits and external transfer credits combined will be accepted. - No internal academic credits or prior learning credits will be accepted in the Applied Nutrition and Dietetics major.
+- The program will determine the acceptance of internal transfer credit. - To qualify for acceptance, such credits must: - Be graduate-level credits. - o Be closely related to the course of study as judged by the program. - Be a grade B (or equivalent) or better. - Not have been applied to any other earned degree. - Number of internal transfer credits:

+- No more than 18 credits may be transferred from a M.A. graduate certificate to the M.A. program, and no more than 18 credits may be transferred from a combination of internal credits from a graduate certificate and external transfer credits. - No more than 12 internal transfer credits may be transferred from the Health Education Certificate to the M.A. program. - No more than 12 credits may be transferred from the Cannabis Studies certificate to the M.A. program, and no more than 12 credits may be transferred from a combination of internal credits from the Cannabis Studies certificate and external credits. - No more than 12 credits may be transferred from the Certificate in Online Teaching and Learning to the M.A. program. - In all other cases, no more than six credits may be transferred from an internal UI&U program to the M.A. program, and no more than 12 internal credits and external transfer credits combined will be accepted. - No internal credits will be accepted in the Applied Nutrition and Dietetics major.

-In no case will enrollment in the program be less than 8 months.
-Exceptions to this policy may be made at the discretion of the director and the associate vice president for academic affairs.
+Enrollment in the program is not to be less than eight months.
+In rare situations, exceptions to this policy may be made at the discretion of the director and the associate vice president for academic affairs.

-Credits Applied to a Previously-Earned Degree
+1.6.3 Credits Applied to a Previously Earned Degree

-If credits applied to a previously-earned degree are closely related to one or more of the core courses, the student may petition the M.A.
-Director to replace up to six credits of the core courses with additional M.A. application course credits.
+If credits applied to a previously earned degree are closely related to one or more of the core courses, the student may petition the M.A. director to replace up to six credits of the core courses with additional M.A. application course credits.